How long does it take to charge an electric car?

-A crucial point to understand with electric vehicles is that you will rarely need to fully charge one.
+A crucial point to understand with electric vehicles is that you will rarely need charge them fully on a daily basis.
 Much like running out of fuel completely in a petrol or diesel car, electric vehicles are very unlikely run out of electricity if they’re driven sensibly.
-This is why you're only ever likely to charge a battery up to 60 or 80% charge is often a more accurate representation of charging time.
+This is why you're only ever likely to charge a battery up to 60 or 80% of its maximum capacity based on most people's average daily mileage.

-Importantly, most electric vehicle owners will charge their car overnight when it’s not used.
-When viewed like this, you could say they are saving time over a conventional petrol or diesel vehicle, as you'll rarely have to make the effort to stop at a forecourt.
+Importantly, most electric vehicle owners will charge their car overnight when it’s not being used.
+When viewed like this, you could you'd be saving time compared to driving a petrol or diesel vehicle, as you'll rarely have to make the effort to stop at a forecourt.

-This is because when they come to use the vehicle in the morning, it’s ready to go as soon as you need it.
-If driven within its range, it won’t require plugging in until the evening.
-Conversely, a petrol or diesel car might require refuelling.
-This is always done outside the home, and takes much longer than simply plugging a connector into a socket.
+This is because an electric car will be ready to go as soon as you need it.
+If driven within its range, it won’t need to be plugged in until the evening.
+Visiting a petrol station takes much longer than simply plugging a connector into a socket.

 Public charging stations often work much quicker than the 3kW charging speeds at home.
-As of June 2019, there are nearly 24,000 public chargers in over 8,000 locations, meaning finding one is easy.
+As of December 2019, there are nearly 29,000 public chargers in over 10,000 locations in the UK, meaning finding one is becoming increasingly easy.

-Public charging stations can be divided into fast and rapid chargers.
-Fast chargers work anywhere between 7kW and 22kW, while rapid chargers work between 43kW and 50kW.
-Tesla’s Supercharger network works at 120kW, with speeds of 250kW arriving in the next 12 months.
+Public charging stations can be divided into two categories: fast and rapid chargers.
+Fast chargers work anywhere between 7kW and 50kW, while anything above that threshold can be considered a rapid charger.
+Tesla’s Supercharger network works at up to 120kW, with speeds of 250kW arriving next year.
 However, this network is reserved for Tesla owners.

-There’s no difference between a home charging unit at 7kW or a public charging unit at 7kW, so using the same 40kWh Nissan Leaf, it would be fully recharged in 5.7 hours.
+There’s no difference between a home charging unit at 7kW or a public charging unit at 7kW, so using the same 35.5kWh Nissan Leaf above, it would be fully recharged in a little over five hours.

-An 11kW public charger would fully recharge the car in 3.6 hours, while a 22kW unit would do so in less than two hours.
+An 11kW public charger would fully recharge the car in just over three hours, while a 22kW unit would do so in less than two hours.
 A 100kW charger would replenish the battery from empty to 80% in just over a quarter of an hour.